← back to programming

 Free list vs compacting collection

 An alternative to stop-and-copy is a free list: link all unused cells into a chain, allocate from the head.
-Simpler but causes fragmentation.
-Stop-and-copy trades the cost of moving live data for the benefit of contiguous allocation — every allocation is a pointer bump.
+Simpler, but fragmentation accumulates.
+Stop-and-copy trades the cost of moving live data for contiguous allocation: every alloc is a pointer bump.

 Scheme